-All on-site services, including physician consultations, exams, and available vaccines, and specialty care are free.
+All on-site services, including physician consultations, exams, available vaccines, and specialty care, are free.
 Blood and urine tests (drawn on-site or at Stanford Labs) are free.
-X-ray at Stanford (to which we can refer patients) are free.
+X-rays at Stanford (to which we can refer patients) are free.
 For other services such as ultrasounds or specialist care outside of our on-site clinic, we refer patients to local facilities, many of which provide financial assistance for eligible individuals.
 As a transitional care facility, we aim to connect all patients with a low-cost long-term primary care provider.

 [Note: we do not guarantee any maximum wait time; these are estimated times only.]
 For walk-in patients, wait time depends on your order of arrival and often range from 15-60 min under normal circumstances.
 For return patients with appointments, wait times are generally less than 30 min.
 Once your visit begins, it may take 1-3 hours to finish depending on which on-site services you need.
 Please tell clinic volunteers about any time constraints at the beginning of your visit so you can determine together whether your visit can be conducted within the desired time.

 1) A front desk volunteer will greet you, ask you to fill out registration information, and take your height and weight.

 2) A preclinical volunteer (medical student or experienced non-medical student undergraduate) will speak with you about your health concerns.

 3) You may be accompanied by an interpreter or a care facilitator (non-medical student undergraduate) to guide you through your visit.

 4) A physician will speak with you, perform any necessary exams, and recommend actions.

 5) A physician assistant student or medical student may draw your blood if the physician orders blood tests.
 A lab assistant (non-medical student volunteer) will guide you through the process.

 6) You may speak with a health educator, referrals volunteer, or insurance enrollment volunteer (non-medical student undergraduate) during your visit.